dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 ## 8.6.1 (09/01/2021)

-Fixed a bug with region setting where when it switches from a JSON object to an array of objects, an error occurs.
+Fixed a bug where an error occurs when switching region setting from a JSON object to an array of objects.

 ## 8.6.0 (08/31/2021)